 What To Look For In Everyday Carry Backpacks: A Buyer’s Guide

 Finding the best travel backpack brands that suit your needs is a challenge.
-And with so many things to consider, you may end up with an EDC backpack that’s not complimentary to your lifestyle.
+And, with so many things to consider, you may end up with an EDC backpack that’s not complimentary to your lifestyle or travel style.
 So make the best decision by considering the following:

 Comfort

-Always go for backpacks with a padded back and shoulders that are fitted with breathable mesh.
+Always go for backpacks with a padded back panel and shoulder straps that are fitted with breathable mesh.
 This will keep you dry throughout the journey and not put too much pressure on your spine and shoulders.

 Durability